szepeviktor/wordpress-plugin-construction/ban/readme.txt

 There is even a method that keeps IP address in a WordPress option for cases when `.htaccess` banning is not suitable.

-To install Miniban copy these lines to your `wp-config.php`:
+To install Miniban copy these lines to the very top of `wp-config.php`:

 `
 require_once dirname( __FILE__ ) . '/wp-content/plugins/ban/miniban/wp-miniban-htaccess.inc.php';